MishraShikhar/OCVS/OCVS/ExtendApptoOCI.md

      ![](./images/Lab400/400_81.png " ")

-     Select your load balancer from the list.
+     Select your backend set from the list.

      ![](./images/Lab400/400_82.png " ")